jimmynotjim/scrollnav/README.md

 ### Location

-You can pass any of the following jQuery insertion methods to change where scrollNav is inserted in relation to the targeted container. 'insertBefore', `prependTo`, `appendTo`, or `insertAfter`
+You can pass any of the following jQuery insertion methods to change where scrollNav is inserted in relation to the targeted container. `insertBefore`, `prependTo`, `appendTo`, or `insertAfter`

 ## Errors